 FAQ for Kit Kat Cookies

 - Can I make these with other candy?
 Yes you sure can!
-ALDI has a whole bunch of amazing Halloween candy - these would be great with Peanut Butter Cups or Snickers bars.
+These would be great with Peanut Butter Cups or Snickers bars.
 Just sub the equivalent amount (300g) worth, or you can do a mixture of different candies!

-- How do I store these?
+- How do you store chocolate chip cookies?
 I always store cookies at room temperature in an airtight container.
 You can warm up slightly in the microwave for 10-15 seconds before eating.
 This gets them nice and melty

 - Can I make these a different size?
 Yep!
 I used a ¼ cup cookie scoop which gave me 15 large cookies.
 If you like you can use a 2 Tbsp or a 3 Tbsp cookie scoop.
 Start with 11 minutes baking time and check them from there.

-- How do you make them so round?
+- How do you make chocolate chip cookies round?
 I give them a 'cookie scoot' which is where I take a round cutter bigger than the cookie.
 I then 'scoot' them into shape just as they are hot from the oven.
 It works great!

 Tips for Perfect Chocolate Chip Cookies